MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/expanded-scope/multiple-data-centers.md

 ## General scope expansion

-Most of this effort required in this scope expansion, will fall in the pre-requisites, assess and optimization processes of a migration.
+Most of this effort required in this scope expansion, will fall in the prerequisites, assess and optimization processes of a migration.

-## Suggested pre-requisites
+## Suggested prerequisites

 Prior to beginning the migration, it is advised that the reader create Epics within the project management tool to represent each data center to be migrated.
 It is then important to understand the business outcomes and motivations, which are justifying this migration.
 Those motivations can be used to prioritize the list of Epics (or data centers).
 For instance, if migration is driven by a desire to exit data centers before leases must be renewed, then each epic would be prioritized based on lease renewal date.